 - Mentor Match Program – Our structured mentoring program links pediatric residents early in training to faculty who are able to provide personal/emotional support, career guidance and information about effective resources with the goal of continuously improving the success and satisfaction of pediatric residents during their training here.

 - Camp Volunteers – Through affiliations with the Central Ohio Diabetes Association and Flying Horse Farms, residents have the opportunity to spend a week during elective rotations as a medical volunteer at a local children’s camp.
 There are many camps to choose from, including Heart camp, Hematology/Oncology camp, Rheumatology/GI camp, Pulmonary/Craniofacial camp, Sibling camp and Diabetes camp.
 These camps are a great learning experience, giving residents exposure to children with different chronic and life threatening illnesses.
 They are also a lot of fun and a great outlet during busy residency.

 The Pediatric Residency Wellness Committee is a resident-led group of residents and chief residents.
 They work with program leadership to implement initiatives that support residents’ health and happiness, reducing burnout and stress during training.

 - Wellness Noon Series - The committee manages this series, which offers residents an opportunity to socialize and discuss stress management topics each month.
-2017-2018 topics include financial health, managing fatigue, massage therapy and more.
+Topics covered include financial health, managing fatigue, massage therapy, time with our beloved therapy dogs and much more.